-In September 2019, the Company used part of the net proceeds from the issuance of the 2025 Notes for the 2023 Notes Partial Repurchase, which consisted of a repurchase of \$224.4 million aggregate principal amount of the 2023 Notes in privately-negotiated transactions for aggregate consideration of \$604.8 million, consisting of approximately \$224.4 million in cash and approximately 3.0 million shares of Class A common stock.
-Of the \$604.8 million in aggregate consideration, \$197.7 million and \$407.1 million were allocated to the debt and equity components, respectively, using an effective interest rate of 4.00% to determine the fair value of the liability component.
-This interest rate was based on the income and market based approaches used to determine the effective interest rate of the 2025 Notes, adjusted for the remaining tenor of the 2023 Notes.
-As of the repurchase date, the carrying value of the notes subject to the 2023 Notes Partial Repurchase, net of unamortized debt discount and issuance costs, was \$183.1 million.
-The 2023 Notes Partial Repurchase resulted in a \$14.6 million loss on early debt extinguishment, of which \$3.8 million consisted of unamortized debt issuance costs.
-As of January 31, 2020, \$120.6 million of principal remained outstanding on the 2023 Notes.
+In September 2019, the Company used part of the net proceeds from the issuance of the 2025 Notes to repurchase a portion of the 2023 Notes, which consisted of a repurchase of \$224.4 million aggregate principal amount of the 2023 Notes in privately-negotiated transactions for aggregate consideration of \$604.8 million, consisting of approximately \$224.4 million in cash and approximately 3.0 million shares of Class A common stock.
+The \$604.8 million in aggregate consideration was allocated between the debt and equity components in the amounts of \$197.7 million and \$407.1 million, respectively, using an effective interest rate of 4.00% to determine the fair value of the liability component.
+As of the repurchase date, the carrying value of the notes subject to the First Partial Repurchase of 2023 Notes, net of unamortized debt discount and issuance costs, was \$183.1 million.
+The First Partial Repurchase of 2023 Notes resulted in a \$14.6 million loss on early debt extinguishment during the year ended January 31, 2020, of which \$3.8 million consisted of unamortized debt issuance costs.